DavidMajomi/Cplusplus-sqlite3-database-abstraction/README.md

+# Database Abstraction Library
+This is a lightweight C++ library that provides a simplified interface for performing common database operations using SQLite.
+With this library, you can interact with SQLite databases, retrieve data, validate input, and perform basic CRUD operations.

 # Why does this exist <br>
 - I was working on multiple projects that require a simple database, so why not work on an abstraction that can work on multiple projects. <br>